-Thanks to the efforts of those leading the EndoMarch movement, endometriosis is now being recognized as one of the most potentially excruciating & destructive medical conditions on record, which affects an estimated 1 in 10 women, girls, and gender diverse individuals around the world.
+Thanks to the efforts of those leading the EndoMarch movement, endometriosis is now being recognized as one of the most potentially excruciating & destructive medical conditions on record, which affects an estimated 1 in 10 people around the world.
 That’s about as prevalent as diabetes in women and works out to roughly 8-9 million sufferers in the U.S., and approximately 200 million worldwide.

 Though you rarely hear about endometriosis in the news, it is actually the third leading cause of gynecologic hospitalization and among the leading causes of the estimated 600,000 hysterectomies performed each year in the U.S. (despite the fact that a hysterectomy cannot actually cure endometriosis).
 There is no cure for endometriosis and no known cause.

 Those afflicted with endometriosis can face a lifetime of severe disability & symptoms throughout the entire body, including incapacitating pain (particularly pelvic pain), organ dysfunction and failure, several repeat surgeries, infertility, increased risk for cardiovascular disease, increased risk for certain cancers.
 Endometriosis is also closely related to cardiovascular disease and hypertension, with patients with endometriosis being 40% more likely to develop ischemic heart disease and 19% more likely to develop cerebrovascular disease.
 Other conditions that are more common in patients with endometriosis include: Hypothyroidism; Fibromyalgia; Chronic Fatigue Syndrome; Autoimmune diseases; Allergies and asthma; Systemic Lupus Erythematosus (SLE or lupus); Rheumatoid Arthritis; Celiac Disease; Multiple Sclerosis (MS); and Inflammatory Bowel Disease (IBS).
 In addition, patients with endometriosis may face immune & endocrinological dysfunction, kidney failure, and damage to multiple organs and tissues, including the bowel, bladder, ureters, diaphragm, muscles, musculoskeletal structures, nerves, ligaments, lungs, and liver.
 Due to the potential for such widespread, severe chronic symptoms, endometriosis is also one of the leading causes of school absences in teen & pre-teen girls.